 Commercial, recreational and aboriginal fisheries (including relevant fish species) that could be affected by exploration activities in the SEA study area will be considered.
 The focus of the assessment of this VEC is on potential disruptions to commercial fishing activities, including aboriginal fisheries interests as applicable, through environmental effects on fisheries resources, displacement from current or traditional fishing areas, or gear loss or damage resulting in a demonstrated financial loss to commercial fishing interests.
-Key fisheries to consider, but not limited to, in the area include shrimp, snow crab and other crab fisheries, offshore clam (surf clam on Banquereau Bank), large pelagics (e.g., tunas, swordfish, sharks), and halibut and other groundfish.
+Key fisheries to consider in the area include sea cucumber, shrimp, snow crab and other crab fisheries, large pelagics (e.g., tunas, swordfish, sharks), halibut, groundfish, offshore scallop, offshore clam (surf clam on western Sable Island Bank), whelk, and quahog (western Bangereau).